Floquet Topological Frequency-Converting Amplifier: Generalized Jackiw--Rebbi model

 Since $\mcH(\bar{\omega})$ has a discrete chiral symmetry, the situation is analogous to the Su–Schrieffer–Heeger model for polyacetylene chains~\cite{Heeger88rmp}, where a topological soliton emerges at the interface between distinct dimerization patterns.
-Topological-insulator theory predicts that the soliton located at the ellipse boundary $n_0=\pm|2\eta_\omega\sqrt{\beta(2-\beta)}|$, corresponds to a zero–singular-value eigenstate of ${\cal H}(\bar{\omega})$, separated from the continuum by a finite gap.
+Topological-insulator theory predicts that the solitons located at the ellipse boundaries $n_0=\pm|2\eta_\omega\sqrt{\beta(2-\beta)}|$, correspond to zero–singular-value eigenstates of ${\cal H}(\bar{\omega})$, separated from the continuum by a finite gap.
 This behavior directly mirrors the JR mechanism for a Dirac particle with a spatially varying mass.